yqrashawn/ConfluxWeb/packages/conflux-web/api.md

 ----------
-# client
+# conflux

-A client of conflux node.
+A sdk of conflux.

-## Client.constructor
+## Conflux.constructor